 Everyone is talking about large language models and rightfully so.
 Large language models are a groundbreaking technology.

-Large language models, or LLMs, are poised to revolutionize how we think about conversational AI for the enterprise and its potential applications.
-Tech giants like Microsoft and Google know that LLMs are fast becoming essential for people to innovate, automate, and improve the lives of the end user as a whole.
+Large language models, also referred to as LLMs, are poised to revolutionize how we think about conversational AI for the enterprise and its potential applications.
+Tech giants like Microsoft, Meta and Google know that large language models are fast becoming essential for people to innovate, automate, and improve the lives of the end user as a whole.

-One such example that’s taken the world by storm is ChatGPT, which uses OpenAI’s large language model GPT-3 to accomplish tasks in a few seconds that would normally take a human hours or days.
-But first, let’s take a closer look at:
+One such example that’s taken the world by storm is ChatGPT, which uses OpenAI’s GPT (Generative Pre-Trained Transformer) to accomplish tasks in a few seconds that would normally take a human hours or days.
+The generative AI capabilities alone have spawned countless use cases and business opportunities for those eager to dive-in and learn.

 - What large language models are